bioidiap/bob.devtools/doc/install.rst

  Installation
 ==============

-You can install this package via conda_ or mamba_, simply pointing to our beta channel.
+You can install this package via mamba_ (advised, but also works with conda_), simply pointing to our beta channel.
 We provide packages for both 64-bit Linux and MacOS, for Python 3.9+.

 .. code-block:: sh